demo20 of Im2mesh package

 printBdf3d Done!
 Check the bdf file!

-Export mesh as inp file (Abaqus)
+Export as inp file (Abaqus)

 Please refer to the following link to learn more about exporting mesh: https://github.com/mjx888/writeMesh/blob/main/README.md